 The ACI is released by JSE-listed industrial minerals and construction materials miner and supplier Afrimat.
-It is a composite index of the level of activity in the building and construction sectors, compiled by economist Dr Roelof Botha.
+It is a composite index of the level of activity within the building and construction sectors, compiled by economist Dr Roelof Botha.

-According to Botha, the index was impacted on by low levels of business and consumer confidence during the second quarter of the year.
+According to Botha, the index was impacted by low levels of business and consumer confidence during the second quarter of the year.

-Confidence levels were mainly influenced by a series of political shocks, including major changes to the executive leadership at the National Treasury and the fiscal threat posed by losses at a number of State-owned enterprises.
+Confidence levels were mainly influenced by a series of political shocks, including major changes to the executive leadership at National Treasury and the fiscal threat posed by losses at a number of State-owned enterprises.

 Botha adds that policy uncertainty is acting as a constraint to the expansion of productive capacity in the economy.

-Durable consumption expenditure by households also continues to decline in real terms.
+Durable consumption expenditure by households also continues to decline, in real terms.

-Despite these and other well-publicised obstacles to construction activity and the economy, in general, the ACI only declined marginally in the second quarter of 2017, says Botha.
+Despite these and other well-publicised obstacles to construction activity and the economy in general, the ACI only declined marginally in the second quarter of 2017, says Botha.